 - Individual training

-- Critical personnel: Personnel with a critical role in response such as personnel assigned to the emergency response teams or member of another key campus emergency management team: IS-ICS 100.HE, 200, 700 and 800.
+- Critical personnel: Personnel with a critical role in response such as personnel assigned to the emergency response teams or member of another key campus emergency management team: IS-IS 100.HE, 200, 700 and 800.

 - Senior administration will have an important role in emergency response and will likely be assigned to a Policy Level Group if not assigned a role in the emergency operations center.
 Chancellors and Vice Chancellors assigned to a Policy Level Group will be instructed in G367 Emergency Planning for Campus Executive seminar.
-Note this training may be taken in lieu of ICS-300 and 400.

 - Collective training